lilpuzeen/Auto-tests-scrapper/README.md

 Hello!
 This project made only for year-2022 students of Computer Technologies faculty, ITMO University.

-This project scraps information from auto-tests logs for all systems (Linux, Windows, MacOS) and shows you which tests have been passed and failed.
+This project scraps information from auto-tests logs (paradigms-course y2022-2023) for all systems (Linux, Windows, MacOS) and shows you which tests have been passed and failed.

 ## Installation
 Clone the repository using